Your Clients Won't Commit to Retainers. Now What?

 Less discussed but equally dangerous: you push hard for retainers, sign up clients who weren't ready, then over-deliver trying to prove value.
 Scope creeps.
 You're now working 50 hours a month for a $2,500 retainer—effectively $50/hour, less than your project rate.
 Or you sign too many retainers, can't serve them all properly, and damage relationships.

-The typical capacity limit for a solo consultant managing retainer relationships well.
-Push past this without systems, and quality degrades.
+The sustainable capacity limit for a solo consultant managing retainer relationships well without systems.
+Push past this without documented processes, and quality degrades.

 The Hybrid Model Decision Matrix